 How to Apply

-Please complete the online application form of Cardiff University.
-You can find the link at the bottom of this page.
+Please apply via the Online Application Service.
 If you are applying for an advertised project, there is no requirement of submitting a research proposal, instead please submit a statement of support.

 Note: Students must submit evidence of funding wherever possible, especially when funded by external sponsors.